DonSchenck/vac-seen-event-store/README.md

 # vac-seen-event-store
 Creates a PostgreSQL database which will be used by Marten ([https://martendb.io/](https://martendb.io/)).

-This is Part Two (of four) of the C#, Kafka and OpenShift activity.
+This is Part Two (of seven) of the C#, Kafka and OpenShift "vac-seen" activity.

 ## Need help?
 If you need help or get stuck, email devsandbox@redhat.com.
-If you find a defect, create an Issue in this repository.
+If you find a defect, [create an Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) in this repository.

 ## Work environment
 This activity needs the following: